๐Ÿ“œScript ๐Ÿšจ

 Physical Cores

-For the number of fisical cores to be shown we will use the file /proc/cpuinfo, which give us information about the CPU: its type, brand, model, performance, etc. We will use grep "physical id" /proc/cpuinfo | wc -l with the command grep looking inside the file "physical id" and with wc -l to count the line of the grep output.
+For the number of physical cores to be shown, we will use the file /proc/cpuinfo, which gives us information about the CPU: its type, brand, model, performance, etc. We will use grep "physical id" /proc/cpuinfo | wc -l with the grep command looking inside the file for "physical id" and with wc -l to count the lines of the grep output.

 grep "physical id" /proc/cpuinfo | wc -l to get number of physical cores